-- Up dated the matrix of various municipalities regarding the fostering of chickens and bees, attached and labeled as Attachment A, (2 pages). - Met with two residents that currently foster chickens. - Spoke with two residents that are adjacent to one chicken fosterer.
-Both residents commented on privacy screening requirements. - Up dated the correspondences received from residents and non-residents regarding chicken and bee fostering, attached and labeled as Attachment B, (156 pages). - Researched municipal ordinances for a City model ordinance.
+- Updated the matrix of various municipalities regarding the keeping of bees, attached and labeled as Attachment A, (2 pages). - Updated the correspondences received from residents and non-residents regarding bee fostering, attached and labeled as Attachment B, (21 pages). - Researched municipal ordinances for a City model ordinance.

-Attached and labeled as Attachment C, (3 pages) is a proposed model ordinance regarding the fostering of chickens and bees.
-Staff will present each item within the proposed ordinance for consideration or modification.
-In conjunction with the proposed ordinance a handout sheet will be implemented as part of the registration/permit process and is attached and labeled as Attachment D. (4 pages)
+Attached and labeled as Attachment C, (2 pages) is a proposed model ordinance regarding the keeping of bees.
+Staff will present with the proposed ordinance for consideration or modification.
+In conjunction with the proposed ordinance a handout sheet will be implemented as part of the registration/permit process and is attached and labeled as Attachment D. (2 pages)